deepset-ai/haystack/proposals/0000-template.md

 outcome?

 Focus on explaining the motivation for this feature.
-We'd like to understand it, so that even if we don't accept this RFC, others can use the motivation to develop alternative solutions.
+We'd like to understand it, so that even if we don't accept this proposal, others can use the motivation to develop alternative solutions.

 # Detailed design

-This is the bulk of the RFC.
+This is the bulk of the proposal.
 Explain the design in enough detail for somebody familiar with Haystack to understand, and for somebody familiar with the implementation to implement.
 Get into specifics and corner-cases, and include examples of how the feature is used.
 Also, if there's any new terminology involved,